eli8527/ci22/content/schedule/week7.md

 * Watch [Balancing Privacy With Data Sharing for the Public Good](https://vimeo.com/showcase/8025633/video/518426783)
 * Project 3: Part 1
 * Complete Exercise: Flexbox Calendar
+* Listen to one of [HTML Energy poscast](https://html.energy/podcast.html) and be prepared to share a quick summary and your thoughts.

 ---